 When you change the daytime running light on your Highlander, it is important not touch the glass part of the bulb with your fingers because the oil from your fingertips will cause that part of the bulb to burn hotter, which significantly shortens the life of the bulb.
 Some studies indicate that driving with your lights on can reduce accidents by 18 - 34%, driving with your DRLs or headlights on the day can reduce your chance of getting in an accident.

-Don't be the guy with your third brake light burnt out2002 Toyota Highlander Limited 3.0L V6
+Don't be caught in the fog with burnt out fog light bulbs2002 Toyota Highlander Limited 3.0L V6

 Learning how to jump your car before you need to is an excellent idea2002 Toyota Highlander Limited 3.0L V6

 White light when you back up - yup, they burn out and you can replace them with bright LEDs2002 Toyota Highlander Limited 3.0L V6